petrelharp/landsim/README.md

 7. [Migration methods](http://petrelharp.github.io/landsim/migration-methods.html) : Explains how to implement various types of migration: conservative or not, and different boundary types.
 8. [Migration method run times](http://petrelharp.github.io/landsim/run-times.html) : Examines the details of two methods of migration, using precomputed sparse Matrix objects, and using `raster` methods.
 9. [Sierpinski habitat](http://petrelharp.github.io/landsim/sierpinski.html) : Creates a random (Sierpinski gasket) habitat.

+A more generally useful function is [discretize_kernel()](R/discretize_kernel.R), which allows you to translate from continuous migration kernels to discrete migration rates between grid cells in a natural way that is consistent across different grid resolutions.